nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Usage of flags

-Inka's command makes substantial use of flags to indicate certain parameters that users enter.
-Listed below are the format specified :
+Inka's commands makes substantial use of flags to indicate certain parameters that users enter.
+In this guide, we will adopt the following syntax similar to many Unix CLI tools:

-- Required arguments are indicated by `-f ARG` format
+- Required arguments are indicated by `-f ARG`
 - Optional arguments are indicated by `[-f ARG]`
 - Mutually exclusive required arguments are `{-a ARG | -b ARG}`
 - Mutually exclusive optional arguments are `[-a ARG | -b ARG]`

-There will be many instances where users are allowed to choose how they want to identify a `Card`, `Tag` or a `Deck`.
+There will be many instances where users have to identify a card, tag or deck in a command.
+For ease of use, there are multiple ways to select a card or tag:

-Here are the list of flags that users can enter :

-- `-c CARD_UUID` to identify a `Card` with its UUID
-- `-i CARD_INDEX` to identify a `Card` with card index.
+- Selecting a card
+  - By UUID: `-c CARD_UUID`
+  - By index: `-i CARD_INDEX`:
+- Selecting a tag
-- `-t TAG_NAME` to identify a `Tag` with its tag name.
+  - By tag name: `-t TAG_NAME`
-- `-x TAG_INDEX` to identify a `Tag` with its tag index.
+  - By index: `-x TAG_INDEX`
+- Selecting a deck
-- `-d DECK_NAME` to identify a `Deck` with its deck name.
+  - Only by deck name: `-d DECK_NAME`

-For instance, in `card untag` command, since users are allowed to specify the `Card` with either its uuid or index, specify the
-`Tag` with either its tag name or index, the format of syntax in the documentation below will be written as :
+For instance, in `card untag` command, since users are required to specify a card and a tag, the format of syntax in the documentation below will be written as:

 `card untag {-c CARD_UUID | -i CARD_INDEX} {-t TAG_NAME | -x TAG_INDEX}`

+The user can then specify the card of their choice **either** via the card's UUID or index, and similarly for the tag.
+For more information, refer to `card list`, `tag list` or `deck list`.

 ## Features